English Learner Identification

 Determination of Eligibility and Service:

 CHCCS scores the state-designated ELP assessment to determine eligibility.
-If a student is identified as an English Language Learner, CHCCS uses all the data and information gathered from the identification/placement screener, assessment of academic skills, parent interview and information from the parents and student to determine the level of EL services.
+If a student is identified as an ELL, CHCCS uses all the data and information gathered from the identification/placement screener, assessment of academic skills, parent interview and information from the parents and student to determine the level of ESL services.
 If it is determined that the student is sufficiently proficient in English so as not to limit access to the curriculum, the student is placed in the mainstream instructional program without additional language support services.

 Exiting English Learner Identification

-Results from the annual English Learner proficiency test (ACCESS for ELLs 2.0 test) are used in determining whether a student may exit English Learner (EL) identification.
+Results from the annual state-designated English Language Proficiency test are used in determining whether a student may exit English Learner (EL) identification.

 - An overall composite score of 4.8 or above